QubesOS/qubes-core-admin-client/doc/manpages/qvm-prefs.rst

     Number of CPU (cores) available to VM.
 Some VM types (eg DispVM) will not work properly with more than one CPU.

-    TemplateBasedVM use its template's value as a default.
+    TemplateBasedVM uses its template's value as a default.

 virt_mode
-    Accepted values: ``hvm``, ``pv``
+    Accepted values: ``hvm``, ``pvh``, ``pv``

-    Virtualisation mode in VM should be started. ``hvm`` allow to install operating system without Xen-specific integration.
+    Virtualisation mode in which VM should be started. ``hvm`` allows installation of operating system without Xen-specific integration.

-    TemplateBasedVM use its template's value as a default.
+    TemplateBasedVM uses its template's value as a default.

 Authors
 -------